 Dialogues for Diversity Workshop

-Join us for the first Dialogues for Diversity workshop on August 9 at the Rec Centre.
-This workshop takes a deep dive into the exploration of colonization with guest speaker Ryan "Gitz Crazyboy" Derangé
+The first Dialogues for Diversity workshop was hosted on August 9 and featured a deep dive into the exploration of colonization with guest speaker Ryan "Gitz Crazyboy" Derangé

 Pride in Chestermere

 June was Pride Month & and June 24-30 was Pride Week in Chestermere!